 - Can I get pimples on my vagina?
 Similar to the face, the vagina has sweat glands and hair follicles that are prone to dirt buildup.
 That’s why it’s essential to keep the area dry and fresh.
 Make sure your skin is clean before hair removal, whether you wax or use a razor.
 To help prevent ingrown hairs and acne during the regrowth process, exfoliate the skin on the days following hair removal.

 - Why am I losing my hair?
 Throughout different stages of life, your hair growth and loss changes.
 This isn’t only true as you age.
 Hair loss can be attributed to stress, hormonal shifts, low blood count, and pregnancy.
 With all the hormonal changes that occur during the postpartum hormonal storm, temporary hair loss is often seen.
 But don’t worry, within six to 12 months after having a baby, hair growth should be back to normal.
-It is recommended that patients continue taking prenatal vitamins during the postpartum period to help support your immune system and metabolism.
+It is recommended that patients continue taking prenatal vitamins during the postpartum period to help support their immune system and metabolism.
 We become more concerned if you are truly seeing bald spots.
-If this occurs, please make an appointment to see us.
+If this occurs, this is just one of 10 reasons to visits your gyno and make an appointment as soon as possible.

 The Best Gyno in Atlanta